kubedb/docs/docs/guides/pgbouncer/concepts/appbinding.md

 If you deploy a database using [KubeDB](https://kubedb.com/docs/latest/welcome/), `AppBinding` object will be created automatically for it.
 Otherwise, you have to create an `AppBinding` object manually pointing to your desired database.

-KubeDB uses [Stash](https://appscode.com/products/stash/) to perform backup/recovery of databases.
-Stash needs to know how to connect with a target database and the credentials necessary to access it.
-This is done via an `AppBinding`.

 ## AppBinding CRD Specification

 Like any official Kubernetes resource, an `AppBinding` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.